google/trillian-examples/serverless/deploy/github/README.md

        git commit -m "Initialise my log"
        ```

-3. Place the above github actions config into `.github/workflows/main.yaml` in
+3. Place the above github action configs into the `.github/workflows` directory in
    your log repo, and commit that too.
 4. Push these commits up to github.

-From now on, you can add commits which drop files into the `log/leaves/pending`
+Now you can raise "pending leaf" PRs which drop files into the
+`log/leaves/pending` directory, whereupon the `Validate pending leaves` action
+should check the contents, and when the "pending leaf" PRs are merged you
-directory, and you should see the `Sequence and integrate` action running in response
+should see the `Sequence and integrate` action running in response (check the
-(check the `Actions` tab on the github repo's page).
+`Actions` tab on your github repo's page).

 You can use the `client` tool to interact with your new log by using the GitHub
 raw URL address of your log's repo with the `storage_url` parameter: